Asda Mobile SIM only deals

 - Offer better value than top-up – You'll get a lot more minutes, data and texts with a bundle than if you're simply using your top-up directly.
 Of course, at the risk of labouring a point, top-up doesn't expire.
 Bundles do

-- Offer free roaming – Asda's 'Roam like you're home' feature allows you to use your phone with exactly the same costs you normally pay, whether through a bundle or regular top-up, in 50, predominantly European countries.
+- Offer free roaming – Asda Mobile allows you to use your phone abroad at no extra cost, in 36, predominantly European, countries.
 You can see precisely which countries in the dedicated roaming section further down this page

 Asda Mobile network and coverage